Search engine optimization has long been one of the most utilized types of content strategies used by marketers, publishers, and creators.

 - A sailing YouTube channel publishes a weekly public video documenting the most exciting aspects of their travels on a sailboat.
 Paid members have access to behind-the-scenes footage, sailing guides, and extensive gear reviews (YouTube is the second biggest search engine, and a great way to get discovered).

 - A podcast about the tech industry shares the first 30 minutes of episodes with popular guests for free with a written introduction and a transcript on their website.
 The full 2-hour podcast is available for paid members only.

 Figuring this out can take some time, so don't be afraid to experiment.

-Once you have identified how to differentiate your free content, the next step is to make sure it's available for search engines to discover and optimized accordingly.
+Once you have identified how to differentiate your free content, the next step is to make sure it's available and optimized for search engines to discover.

 Is SEO worth it?

 There are many reasons why publishers avoid SEO.
 It can be intimidating, competitive, and it takes time.
 This is not a quick win growth strategy for your business, but a long-term investment.